 File an Authority to Arrest Form with Your Precinct

-You can electronically submit an "Authority to Arrest" with your local precinct.
+You can electronically submit an "Authority to Arrest" using our online form.
 This form grants officers permission to patrol your property and arrest people who might be trespassing on the premises.
 This is especially useful for property owners, winter visitors, and business owners.

 How to Complete the Authority to Arrest Trespassers Form